-The job description of an oil rig electrician entails installing, troubleshooting, repairing, maintaining, commissioning, and testing of electrical equipment and systems on oil rigs.
+The oil rig electrician is responsible for installing, troubleshooting, repairing, maintaining, commissioning, and testing of electrical equipment and systems on oil rigs.

 His/her role also involves working on electrical distribution and transmission equipment.